-The GVGC is very concerned about the decline in our tree canopy in recent years by property owners who are removing their property trees and also removing their adjacent street trees without a permit from Urban Forestry Division (UFD).
-These “by right” projects have no review by Planning and do not come before the neighborhood council; and though we as a neighborhood council get LA Department of Building and Safety (LADBS) notifications when structures are proposed to be demolished, we have no input.
-This serious tree loss when most properties are clearcut is creating an environmental and aesthetic problem.
+The Venice Arbor Committee is very concerned about the decline in our tree canopy in recent years by property owners who are removing their property trees and also removing their adjacent street trees without a permit from Urban Forestry Division (UFD).
+These “by right” projects have no review by Planning and do not come before the neighborhood council; and though we can get LA Department of Building and Safety (LADBS) notifications when structures are proposed to be demolished, we have no input.
+Many of these properties are clearcut, and sometimes sit empty for months or years.
+This is creating an environmental, neighborhood and aesthetic problem.
 We propose a letter to City Council, the Mayor, LADBS, UFD, Grading Dept. and the Community Forest Advisory Committee requesting the following:

 Code enforcement of 12.21 C. 1 (g) to be done by LADBS inspectors that at least one front yard tree be retained and no more than 50 percent of an existing front yard be used for driveway or motor court.
 Per UFD, palm trees are not technically trees and do not count as replacement trees; thus palm trees should not be counted as a yard tree.